Chart Color Schemes

 Murwillumbah has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting this region.
-Notable projects include Murwillumbah Depot, Animal Pound and Rehoming Centre, Industry Central Land Swap, and Quarry Business Park.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects are Murwillumbah Depot, Animal Pound and Rehoming Centre, Industry Central Land Swap, and Quarry Business Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.